When Church Feels Far Away

 1. Create a Sacred Space

-You don’t need stained glass windows or pews.
+You don’t always need stained glass windows or pews.
 A chair, a candle, your Bible, and a quiet moment with coffee can become holy ground.
 Call it your “Jesus and coffee corner.”
 When church feels far away, your sacred space brings God closer.

 2. Watch or Listen to Sermons Online